By Dr. Arnil C. Emata, USTP Claveria Research Consultant

 USTP System President Dr. Ambrosio B. Cultura II visits the Agroforestry Park in USTP Claveria.

-The Agroforestry of USTP Claveria was selected for the Bambusetum to recognize its collection of about 17 Bamboo species which have been planted and maintained through the years as reported by Dr. Richmond Palma, coordinator of the Agroforestry Program of USTP.
+The Agroforestry of USTP Claveria was selected for the Bambusetum to recognize its collection of about 17 Bamboo species that have been planted and maintained over the years as reported by Dr. Richmond Palma, coordinator of the Agroforestry Program of USTP.

 The Project in the Tripartite Agreement envisions “to develop an area for the Bambusetum for the community to learn and enjoy, promote the Bamboo as a potential product to its diverse market, and establish a pilot area for Bamboo plantation with the intent that other communities will adopt.”
-Aside from the 17 species, DENR will supply seedlings of 13 more species to increase the total species to 30 and probably more species will be planted to increase the collection at the Bambusetum.
-ECCP will also assist in the procurement of more species, conduct training to enhance the market value of bamboo products and source out funds from partner organizations or agencies.
-USTP will provide the area for the Bambusetum, actively maintain the germplasm or genetic materials of 30 species as well as manage the funds.
+Aside from the seventeen (17) species, DENR will supply seedlings of thirteen (13) more species to increase the total species to thirty (30) and more species will be planted to increase the collection at the Bambusetum.
+ECCP will also assist in the procurement of more species, conduct training to enhance the market value of bamboo products, and source funds from partner organizations or agencies.
+USTP will provide the area for the Bambusetum, actively maintain the germplasm or genetic materials of thirty (30) species as well as manage the funds.

 DENR Asec.
 Joan A. Lagunda plants a giant bamboo during the ceremonial planting.

 After the MOA signing, the officials and staff had a ceremonial planting of the giant bamboo, Dendrocalamus giganteus, one of the bamboo species with global economic importance nowadays.
-It also commemorates the World Bamboo Day on September 18, 2021 as both Asst.
+It also commemorates World Bamboo Day on September 18, 2021, as both Asst.
 Sec.
-Lagunda and Ms. Mejia share the passion for “the timber of the 21st century.”
+Lagunda and Ms. Mejia share a passion for “the timber of the 21st century.”

 The site selection, drafting of the MOA, and other activities and plans were jointly proposed and coordinated by a core group composed of USTP’s Bamboo Research and Innovation Center (BRIC) members Dr. Greg M. Cubio (BRIC Head), Dr. Arnil C. Emata (USTP Research Consultant) and Engr.
 Nestor Paul P. Ubalde (BRIC Research Associate), ECCP’s Ms. Mejia and Ms. Joanne Turtoga (Branch Officer) and DENR’s Ferdinand E. Dagulo (Misamis Oriental Provincial Environment and Natural Resources Officer), Atty.
 Xandra Ysabelle T. Ebdalin-Bacus (Misamis Oriental PENRO Technical Services Division Chief), and Ms. Ericka Marie B. Jabagat (Office of Field Operations-Mindanao and Legislative Affairs).